njohnsto58/Oracle_kerberos/README.md

 Transfer the certificate to the UNIX enviromment.
 The certificate can be transferred to as many environments as required

 ## UNIX Server
 There are a separate set of scripts to run in the UNIX environment.

-They require the environment file 00_env.sh to have been transferred from the AD machine.
-Check this file.
+The file 00_env_DOS.sh should have been transferred from the AD machine.
+Its first run should remove the redundant carriage returns, and rename itself to 00_env.sh.
+You could run this file first, but it shouldn't be necessary.

+CHECK THE FILE FOR CORRECTNESS BEFORE YOU RUN THE SCRIPTS

 There is also the file 00_cmu_env.sh - this is NOT generated, you'll need to update this manually The database node SHOULD have the Oracle Kerberos utilities installed (okinit, okdstry,...)
 There will need to be a node SOMEWHERE on the network with the Kerberos workstation utilities.
 I've tried this with the Krb6-workstation installed (yum install krb5-workstation) on an OCI node, and a DCS node with no additional kerberos utilities installed.